 Update AnyDesk

 AnyDesk integrates with Ubuntu’s package management system, so you receive updates during regular system updates.
-However, you can also check for updates manually when needed.
+The command is the same for both APT repository and extrepo installations:

 sudo apt update && sudo apt upgrade